electricimp/Salesforce/examples/SmartRefrigerator/README.md

 5. Under the "Recent" section, scroll down and click "More"

-6. You will see "Frig_Reading" somewhere on the list.
+6. You will see "SmartFridge" somewhere on the list.
 Select it and you can now browse the readings as if it it were on a mobile device.

 ### Step 9: Use Process Builder to Chatter Fridge data